 Bil Clinton was President and First Lady Hillary wrote a book "It Takes A Village" about caring for children.
 Casco is a rural area (Village) that values life, family and community.
-Over 100 caring people stepped up to helped get four new arrivals off to a good start in 1998.
+Over 100 caring people stepped up to help get four new arrivals off to a good start in 1998.
 What arrivals, you might ask.
 Well, I will tell you about them.

 On May 13, 1998 (near Mother's Day) the Overhiser quadruplets were born in Bronson Methodist Hospital in Kalamazoo.
 Kim Overhiser carried the quads 7+ months and rested in the hospital a few weeks prior to delivery.
 Dr David Peisner a specialist in high-risk babies did the delivery.
 Allan and about 20 other people were in the delivery room helping.

 - Adam Wayne, 3 lbs.
 14.4 oz. and 17.5"

 - Alex Wade, 3 lbs.
 13.6 oz. and 16.75"